pasindu651/Hangman/README.md

 # Hangman-Game
-A final project created for ICS2O course.
+A Hangman game created as a final project for ICS2O course.